embotech/ecos-python/README.md

 underlying C solver has changed.
 The major version numbers should agree, however.

+### What happened to 2.0.7?
+Because version-syncing ECOS and ECOS-Python can be tricky, the 2.0.7 version did not incorporate some minor changes to ECOS.
+In an ill-advised move, the release was deleted in hopes it could be re-uploaded, despite plenty warnings stating otherwise.

+Instead, a post release has been made that contains identical content to the 2.0.7 release.
+Generally, `pip` should pick up the post release for 2.0.7 and any dependencies such as `pip install "ecos>=2.0.5"` should still work as expected.

 ## License

 ECOS is distributed under the [GNU General Public License